timmcleod/laravel-view-model/README.md

 return view('user.profile')->with('vm', $vm);
 ```

 When the new view model is instantiated, the data is validated using the rules defined in your view model class.
+You can use any of the [available validation rules](https://laravel.com/docs/5.2/validation#available-validation-rules) defined in Laravel documentation.

+Three additional rules are also available: `instance_of`, `collection_of`, and `paginator_of`.

 ```php
 protected $rules = [